demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 forge {operation-alias} {project-alias} {other-arguments}
 ```

+> We are going to use Forge to learn how to develop and manage F# projects agonistic of any editors.

+> If you feel some of the things like, adding a new file, moving the file up/down, etc., are better using your favorite IDE/editor, you can ignore those steps and use the equivalent options provided by it.

 ## Serving User Signup Page

 The first step is to serve the user signup page in response to the `/signup` request from the browser.